panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 *The window outer size* measures the entire browser window (including the address bar, tabs bar, side panels if opened), while *the window inner size* is the size of viewport where the web page renders.

-Finally, the web page size is the size of the entire web page.
+Finally, the web page size is the size of the web page with its content.